marvinroger/vertigo-stack/README.md

 ## Features

-* Stylus and CoffeScript build on change
+* Stylus and CoffeScript build on change with source maps support (clean-css source map not working yet, see issues)
 * Livereload on Stylus/CoffeeScript change
 * HTML5 Boilerplate-lite with Google Analytics embedded
 * Build with humans.txt update date